• Skip to primary navigation

 • If you’re sensitive to garlic, cook it in the oil but don’t add the cooked clove to the dip (it will still flavor the oil and taste amazing!).

-• For instructions on making crostini, see this Ricotta Crostini Post.
+• For instructions on making crostini, see this Ricotta Crostini Post

 *This post contains Amazon and other affiliate links to products I use and love (from which I earn income, at no cost to you).
-Thank you or supporting From Scratch Fast!
+Thank you for supporting From Scratch Fast!

 Close-up of a hand holding a cucumber with white bean dip.